PHPOffice/PhpSpreadsheet/docs/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ### Date and Time Functions

-Excel provides a number of functions for the manipulation of dates and times, and calculations based on date/time values. it is worth spending some time reading the section titled "Date and Time Values" on passing date parameters and returning date values to understand how PHPExcel reconciles the differences between dates and times in Excel and in PHP.
+Excel provides a number of functions for the manipulation of dates and times, and calculations based on date/time values. it is worth spending some time reading the section titled "Date and Time Values" on passing date parameters and returning date values to understand how PhpSpreadsheet reconciles the differences between dates and times in Excel and in PHP.

 #### DATE